 Experience does not seem to force the concept of causation on us.
 We just use it to interpret what we experience.
 Cause and effect are categories that could never be read out of our experience and must therefore be brought to that experience by our prior mental disposition to attribute such a connection.
 This is the rationalist perspective.

 Rationalist philosophers have claimed that at the foundations of our knowledge are propositions that are self-evident, or self-evidently true.
 A self-evident proposition has the strange property of being such that, on merely understanding what it says, and without any further checking or special evidence of any kind, we can just intellectually "see" that it is true.
 Examples might be such propositions as:

 - Any surface that is red is colored.

 - If A is greater than B, and B is greater than C, then A is greater than C.

 Descartes was a thinker who used skeptical doubt as a prelude to constructing a rationalist philosophy.
-He was convinced that all our beliefs that are founded on the experience of the external senses could be called into doubt, but that with certain self-evident beliefs, like “I am thinking,” there is no room for creating and sustaining a reasonable doubt.
+He was convinced that all of our beliefs founded on the experience of the external senses could be called into doubt, but that with certain self-evident beliefs, like "I am thinking," there is no room for creating and sustaining a reasonable doubt.
 Descartes then tried to find enough other first principles utterly immune to rational doubt that he could provide an indubitable, rational basis for all other legitimate beliefs.